Forensic psychology can be challenging but if you are resilient and willing to help and understand offenders, it could be the career for you

 You will need to show:

-Competition is fierce for both accredited Masters courses and entry-level forensic psychologist jobs.
+Competition is fierce for both accredited Masters degrees and entry-level forensic psychologist jobs.
 To succeed in both, it's crucial that you build up as much work experience as possible.
 You'll have an advantage if you can show course tutors that you have mentored young offenders or done voluntary work with organisations such as the Witness Service or Victim Support.

 Preference for jobs will usually be given to those with experience of working in a forensic setting.
 This may include work within prisons, the probation service or social services, or as a psychological assistant or operational support grade (OSG).